nbrown5071/Udacity_Projects_SQL_Excel/Udacity Digital_Music_Store/README.md

 ﻿# Project Title: Digital Music Store

 This project was divided into two portions.
-The first portion of the project was designed to test my SQL abilities.
-As an analyst, we are often challenged with time sensitive projects.
-The second portion of the project demonstrates my aptitude with informal, quick analysis presentations.
+The first portion of the project was designed to test my SQL abilities with challenge questions.
+The second part of the project tested my aptitude for conductiong my own analysis and presenting my findings.
 I used SQL to analyze the data.
 I used Excel to visualize the data and PowerPoint to present the data.

+UPDATE: I located the challenge questions from Udacity in order to add them to this project file because they demostrate complex SQL queries.
+I re-executed the queries in mySQL in order to add them to this project.
+They can be found in the table of contents below or [here](https://github.com/nbrown5071/Udacity_Projects_SQL_Excel/blob/main/Udacity%20Digital_Music_Store/Udacity%20Challenge%20Questions%20Chinook%20DB%20FORMATTED.txt)

 [<img src="https://github.com/nbrown5071/Udacity_Projects_SQL_Excel/blob/main/Udacity%20Digital_Music_Store/Project%20Visual.png" alt="Udacity Digital Music Store">](https://github.com/nbrown5071/Udacity_Projects_SQL_Excel/blob/main/Udacity%20Digital_Music_Store/Project%20Visual.png)